-If the responding student or student organization chooses to proceed through the Hearing Board process after their Educational Conference, the following will occur:
+If the responding student or student organization chooses or is required to proceed through the Hearing Board, the following will occur:

 - The responding student or student organization will receive a notice informing them of the date, time, and location of the Hearing, as well as a list of Hearing Board members who will be serving during the hearing.
-The hearing will be scheduled no earlier than ten (10) business days from the date the notice was sent. - It is the responsibility of the responding student or student organization to promptly resolve any scheduling conflicts with respect to a scheduled hearing.
-The responding student or student organization has the right to request written postponement of a hearing; however,

-- postponement is rarely granted unless there is a significant circumstance that is subject to the approval of Community Standards Staff. - It is the responsibility of the responding student or student organization to promptly inform the Office of Community Standards of any conflict of interest with Hearing Board members serving on their hearing no later than five (5) business days prior to the hearing. - Prior to the hearing, Board members will be asked if they have a conflict of interest in relation to this hearing.
-If a Hearing Board member indicates they are unable to remain impartial, they will be replaced with an alternate Hearing Board member, or if the chairperson believes they are unable to do so, the Board member shall be excused.
-The chairperson will also instruct the remaining Board members to give no weight to the prehearing information.
-The responding party will be notified accordingly. - A responding or reporting party who wishes to submit relevant documentation in support of verbal statements must give copies to the Community Standards Staff at least three (3) business days prior to the hearing. - All responding or reporting parties have the right to receive copies and review written information before the hearing.
-This information will be provided two (2) business days prior to the hearing.
-Community Standards Staff will ensure the distribution of materials to the Board. - In cases where the responding party(ies) and/or reporting party decline participation in the hearing process, the hearing will continue as scheduled and board members will be instructed not to consider the lack of participation in and of itself as a factor in their deliberations.
+The hearing will be scheduled no earlier than five (5) business days from the date the notice was sent. - It is the responsibility of the responding student or student organization to promptly resolve any scheduling conflicts with respect to a scheduled hearing.
+The responding student or student organization has the right to request written postponement of a hearing; however, postponement is rarely granted unless there is a significant circumstance that is subject to the approval of Community Standards Staff. - It is the responsibility of the responding student or student organization to promptly inform the Office of Community Standards of any conflict of interest with Hearing Board members serving on their hearing no later than three (3) business days prior to the hearing. - Prior to the hearing, Board members will be asked if they have a conflict of interest in relation to this hearing.
+If a Hearing Board member indicates they are unable to remain impartial, they will be replaced with an alternate Hearing Board member, or if the Advisor believes they are unable to do so, the Board member shall be excused.
+The responding party will be notified accordingly. - All members of the Hearing Board will be instructed to give no weight to any outside information that they have heard regarding the case.
+Board members will be asked only to consider information from the hearing itself and the hearing packet. - A responding or reporting party(ies) who wishes to submit relevant documentation in support of verbal statements must send all statements to the Office of Community Standards at least three (3) business days prior to the hearing. - All responding or reporting parties have the right to receive copies of and review the Hearing Board case packet.
+This information will be provided at least two (2) business days prior to the hearing.
+Community Standards Staff will ensure the distribution of materials to the Board as well as all responding and reporting parties. - In cases where the responding party(ies) and/or reporting party decline participation in the hearing process, the hearing will continue as scheduled and Board members will be instructed not to consider the lack of participation in and of itself as a factor in their deliberations.

 In cases involving more than one responding student or student organization, the Director of Community Standards, or their designee, will determine whether the responding students or student organizations will receive separate and distinct hearings.
-In making this determination, the Community Standards Staff will consider whether the conduct in question arises from a common set of facts, whether separate and distinct hearings would be confusing to the Board, or whether separate hearings would not permit the Board to consider the information in its proper context.
+In making this determination, the

+Community Standards Staff will consider whether the conduct in question arises from a common set of facts, whether separate and distinct hearings would be confusing to the Board, or whether separate hearings would not permit the Board to consider the information in its proper context.